 Partnerships.
 Alliances.
 Collaboration.
 Building smart relationships has always made good business sense, but now it’s more important than ever, and the opportunities are everywhere - if you look for and manage them properly.

 So what is a marketing partner?
-Partnerships are unique and often high risk and high value relationships.
-Quite simply, they can be difficult and expensive to replicate, not least for your competitors.
-And because they are different from the normal customer and supplier relationships, they need boutique plans and strong relationships.
-You can always win new customers and find new suppliers but partners are high value - and high risk too.
+Partnerships are unique and can be difficult and expensive to replicate, not least for your competitors.
+And because they are different to normal customer and supplier relationships, they need careful planning and strong relationships.
+You can always win new customers and find new suppliers, but partners are high value - and high risk too.

-Think: Are you really looking after your most valuable (and hard to replace) revenue streams as partners.
-Why don't you now build special plans for managing them better?
+Think: Are you really looking after your most valuable (and hard to replace) revenue streams as partners?
+Why not build special plans for managing them better?

 Think: Can you build joint plans and encourage a better flow of communication with your key suppliers - to make sure you avoid nasty stock surprises and maximise new opportunities before your competition does?

 These allow partners to collaborate and exchange value, building and sharing plenty of smart marketing benefits.
 A group of retailers who get together to build a late night Christmas shopping promotion is an alliance.